Pa Jwand Ke

 The History Behind Valentine’s Day

 Valentine’s Day comes from the story of Saint Valentine, a kind man who lived in Rome a long time ago.
-The ruler at that time, Emperor Claudius, banned soldiers from getting married because he thought single men made better fighters.
-But Saint Valentine secretly helped couples get married.
+Emperor Claudius, the ruler at that time, banned soldiers from marriage because he believed single men fought better.
+But Saint Valentine secretly married couples..
 When the emperor found out, he put Valentine in jail.

-While in prison, Valentine is said to have healed the jailer’s blind daughter and even sent her a letter signed “From your Valentine” before he was executed on February 14th.
+While in prison, Valentine healed the jailer’s blind daughter and sent her a letter signed ‘From your Valentine’ before soldiers executed him on February 14th.
 Over time, people began celebrating this day as a symbol of love and affection.
 Today, it is celebrated with gifts, flowers, and cards around the world.

 A Dressed-Up Girl Steps Out Unaware of the Date